Phil Seamen

 Philip William Seamen (28 August 1926 – 13 October 1972) was an English jazz drummer.

 With a background in big band music, Seamen played and recorded in a wide range of musical contexts with virtually every key figure of 1950s and 1960s British jazz.
 Notable examples included Joe Harriott, Tubby Hayes, Stan Tracey, Ronnie Scott, Denny Termer, Dick Morrissey, Harold McNair, Don Rendell, Victor Feldman, Dizzy Reece, Tony Coe, Tony Lee, and George Chisholm, among others.
 Later in his career he worked with Alexis Korner and Georgie Fame, and had a spell with Ginger Baker's Air Force, the leader of the band being Seamen's foremost disciple.
-Addiction to alcohol and other drugs hampered his career.
+Addiction to alcohol and hard drugs, most particularly and notably intravenous heroin addictions, severely damaged his career.

 Early career

 Seamen began playing drums at the age of six, turning professional at the age of 18 by joining Nat Gonella and his Georgians in 1944.
 In 1946, aged 20, he spent a year with Gordon Homer at the Coronation Ballroom in Ramsgate.
 Brian Fahey, composer, stated, "This was a very good big band.
 I wrote a lot of scores for it.
 I did my first broadcast with Gordon.
 Phil Seamen, only 20 then, was the drummer and it was obvious to me that he was destined to become one of the most exciting drummers in the world."
 He joined the Tommy Sampson Orchestra in 1948, and by 1949, Seamen and tenor saxist Danny Moss had formed a bebop quintet from within the ranks and which was featured on a radio broadcast by the orchestra in September 1949.

 He then went on to play in the Joe Loss Orchestra for about 14 months.
 Then the top job with Jack Parnell from 1951 until midway 1954.
-Seamen was much sought after during the 1950s, also playing in Kenny Graham's Afro-Cubists projects from 1952 to 1958, from 1954 onwards with the Joe Harriott Quartet, the Ronnie Scott Orchestra and Sextet, and an ever extending list including Dizzy Reece, Victor Feldman, Jimmy Deuchar, Kenny Baker, Vic Ash, Don Rendell, Stan Tracey, Laurie Johnson, as well as blues stars Big Bill Broonzy and Josh White, countless sessions.
+Seamen was much sought after during the 1950s, also playing in Kenny Graham's AfroCubism projects from 1952 to 1958, from 1954 onwards with the Joe Harriott Quartet, the Ronnie Scott Orchestra and Sextet, and an ever extending list including Dizzy Reece, Victor Feldman, Jimmy Deuchar, Kenny Baker, Vic Ash, Don Rendell, Stan Tracey, Laurie Johnson, as well as blues stars Big Bill Broonzy and Josh White, countless sessions.

 He married the young West End dancer Leonie Franklin in 1956, whom he had met while with Parnell, working together in the show Jazz Wagon.
 On 8 February 1957, Seamen was finally on his way to America, about to fulfil a lifelong dream.
 The Ronnie Scott Sextet were going over on the Queen Mary to do a tour as part of a Musicians' Union exchange deal.
 But going through customs in Southampton prior to boarding, custom officiers took him aside and he was found to be in possession of drugs; he never visited the States.
 In 1958, the West End production of West Side Story opened with him - Leonard Bernstein reputedly specifically asked for him and the producers hired him.